February 18, 2020 | Authored by: Kevin Cancilla

 The complexity of billing after a free trial expires

 Offering free trials can be a successful acquisition strategy for subscription businesses.
 However, making it an effective tool requires adhering to billing best practices — which are quickly changing when it comes to free trials.
-Automatically billing at full price upon trial expiration has become a flashpoint as consumers protest and the payment industry responds.
+Automatically billing at a full price upon trial expiration has become a flashpoint as consumers protest and the payment industry responds.

-What happens after a free trial ends is a make or break proposition, and billing is especially complex at this point.
+What happens after a free trial ends is a make-or-break proposition, and billing is especially complex at this point.
 Let's explore what your business should know.

 What's the issue?

 Subscription businesses want to start generating revenue as soon as they can.
 The longer they offer free services, the longer it takes to realize a profit on the customer.
-It's also a bit high stakes: Companies devote resources to acquisition, but aren't guaranteed that a customer signs up at the end of the free trial.
+It's also a bit high stakes: Companies devote resources to the acquisition but aren't guaranteed that a customer signs up at the end of the free trial.
 The upside of free trials is that the customer already has one foot through the door.
 Still, many people game the system by starting accounts with different contact information to string together free service.

 Given these risks, subscription-based businesses often start billing at full price as soon as the free trial ends.
 Companies include notice of this stipulation when customers sign up for the service, but the automatic charge at full price has become a friction point.
 Customers generally feel as if additional consent or notice is required before automatically charging at full price — and the most influential players in the payment industry are changing to reflect that position.